Mistakeyy/Twilight/README.md

 <img width="1920" height="1080" alt="RISK  Global Domination Screenshot 2025 12 25 - 16 59 39 99" src="https://github.com/user-attachments/assets/12f4f18f-0c57-42bb-9ecd-e7c4221929d8" />

-### Feature List
+# Feature List

-## Match :
+## Match

 FogOfWar

-Enable → enables fog for you
+* **Enable** → Enables fog for you.

-Disable → disables fog for you
+* **Disable** → Disables fog for you (Reveals the map).

+Add Troops
+* Modify and set troop counts for any player.

+Card Esp
+* **Show card player in game** → Allows you to see exactly what cards every player is holding in real-time.

 Edit Card
-Add Troops
+* Change the specific cards in a player's hand (e.g., swap Wilds/Infantry).

+Alliance System
+* **Alliance Viewer & Breaker** → Displays all active alliances between players and gives you the ability to force-break any alliance instantly.

 ## Map Editor :